trilitech/tezos-developer-docs/src/pages/tutorials/create-an-nft/nft-taquito/index.md

 ### Initial storage state

-An FA2 contract usually contains these variables in its storage:
+An FA2 contract usually contains these properties in its storage:

 - A table named `ledger` that records the token IDs and the address of the current owner
 - A table named `metadata` that records the metadata associated with the contract itself, such as its name, creator, and what standards it meets